grafana/grafana/docs/sources/alerting/alerting-rules/create-recording-rules/create-data-source-managed-recording-rules.md

 # Create data source-managed recording rules

-[Recording rules](ref:create-recording-rules) allow you to pre-compute expensive queries in advance and save the results as a new set of time series.
-They then query the pre-computed data, which is faster than querying live data in real-time and can help to reduce system load.
+[Recording rules](ref:create-recording-rules) allow you to periodically pre-compute frequently used or computationally expensive queries, saving the results as a new time series metric.

+Alert rules and dashboards can then query the new metric resulting from the recording rule.
+This is faster than querying real-time data and can help to reduce system load.

-Data source-managed recording rules can query Prometheus-based data sources like Mimir or Loki, and store the recording rules within the data source itself.
+Data source-managed recording rules can query Prometheus-based data sources like Mimir or Loki.
 For more information on recording rules in Prometheus, refer to [Defining recording rules in Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/).

+Note that in data source-managed groups, the alert rules and recording rules within the same evaluation group are evaluated sequentially.
+This is useful to ensure that a recording rule is evaluated before any other alert rule queries the pre-computed metric.

 ## Before you begin